skyscrapers/documentation/kubernetes/walk-through.md

 ## Cluster updates & rollouts

-As part of our responsabilities, we continuously roll improvements (upgrades, updates, bug fixes and new features).
+As part of our responsibilities, we continuously roll improvements (upgrades, updates, bug fixes and new features).
 Depending on the type of improvement, the impact on platform usage and application varies anywhere between nothing to having (a small) downtime.
 Below an overview for the most common types of improvements.
 More exceptional types will be handled separately.

 | Type of improvement | Description | Expected impact on your workloads |
 |:-------------------:|:-----------|:---------------------------------:|